Vyral/Kristy-Moore/_posts/2020-04-03-how-can-you-sell-your-home-for-cash-quickly.md

 0:35- Who typically benefits most from a cash home sale?

-1:15- Why Zillow’s “Instant Offer” program isn’t available in our area

 2:10- Why the initial offer you get from a cash homebuyer isn’t always what it seems

 4:20- How we can connect you to reputable cash buyers in our area, and why you should sell your home for cash “as is”